 DON’T LOOK FOR IDEOLOGY, LOOK FOR METHODOLOGY

 EVER HEARD ABOUT SOCIAL TECHNOLOGY?

 Cooperation and cooperative economy have always been practiced: the US countryside power distribution system wouldn’t have ever existed without the electric cooperatives, Canadian cooperative movement was at the base of the New Democratic Party, the Gung-ho in China and the JCCU in Japan managed to survive through wars and politically adverse times, and theorists of cooperation were part of the economic-political European culture since the worker-cooperative movement started in England.
 Besides this, cooperative economy and the commons are rooted in African traditional culture.
 So.. what’s new?

-The new is that the study of collective intelligence, neuroeconomics and ancient African social technologies like the Open Space Technology and the Indaba, together with Ostrom’s insights on the commons, can be marged.
-Cooperative economy may avoid centralization and focus on methodology, like in an e-democratic cooperative crowd-equity funding, that we call Co-banking, or in the concept of the Twin Systems, or in our Cooperative Production proposal.
+The new is that the study of collective intelligence, neuroeconomics and ancient African social technologies like the Open Space Technology and the Indaba, together with Ostrom’s insights on the commons, can be integrate in a more pleasant social system.
+Cooperative economy may avoid centralization, give power to different views and allow two twin systems, one based on hazardous competition and the other one supported by redistribution and cooperative production.

 THE TWIN SYSTEMS